Miss Goiás

 Miss Goiás is a Brazilian Beauty pageant which selects the representative for the State of Goiás at the Miss Brazil contest.
 The pageant was created in 1954 and has been held every year since with the exception of 1990 and 1993.
 The pageant is held annually with representation of several municipalities.
-Since 2021, the State director of Miss Goiás is, Raffael Rodrigues.
+Since 2024, the State director of Miss Goiás is, Périclis Nunes.
 Goiás still has yet to win a Miss Brazil national crown.